samiamlabs/minireach_docs/source/computer.rst

 Log Files
 ---------

-A number of log files are created on the robot.
+A number of log files are created on the truck.
 The most recent logs related to robot_upstart services can be viewed using: sudo tail /var/log/upstart/minireach.log -n 30